Design Contract wants to show the 10 awesome hotel lobbies in New York City.

 SEE ALSO: AN AMAZING TOUR: MEET IDOL HOTEL PARIS

 The creation of artist Julian Schnabel, GPH’s sleek entrance hall showcases a 10-foot-tall fireplace; internationally sourced finds like a hand-tufted, garnet-and-gold Aubusson rug; and highly acclaimed rotating artwork — quite a few Warhols, Basquiats and Hirsts deck the walls.
 The Gramercy Park Hotel opened to guests in 1925, and it was completely revitalized in 2006 under Schnabel’s careful eye.
 Even so, its storied past can be felt throughout, from antique carpets to vintage furnishings to the memories of past guests — the lobby that you’re standing in welcomed everyone from Humphrey Bogart to JFK to the Rolling Stones.
 And while you’re giving that some thought, you may just spy the hotel’s current fans like Lady Gaga and Daniel Craig.

-If you want to meet this amazing hotels go to New York and take a real look on this amazing hotels, with the best design and the most luxurious interiors.
+If you want to meet this amazing hotel go to New York and take a real look at this amazing hotels, with the best design and the most luxurious interiors.
 At Design Contract we want to present you the very best of contract design.